chrisly42/cajon-plugin/README.md

 - Kotlin support (right now, however, with less than 100 downloads after a month, this is unlikely to happen)

 ## Changelog

+#### V0.8 (unreleased)
+- Fixed missing description for JoinAssertThatStatements and detection of equivalent expressions (sorry, released it too hastily).

 #### V0.7 (28-Apr-19)
 - Another fix for AssertThatGuavaOptional inspection regarding using the same family name for slightly different quick fix executions